OzDES Reverberation Mapping Program: CIV lags from six years of data: C iv Lag Recovery Statistics

-Using the quality cuts introduced in \citet{penton2021}, we ensure that we only select high-quality lag recoveries, which reduces the acceptance rate even further.
+Using the quality cuts introduced in \citet{penton2021}, we ensure that we only select high-quality lag recoveries.
 In Table~\ref{tab:source_stats} we show the number of sources that pass each cut independently and cumulatively.
-For example, the second cut removes 174 sources if applied independently of the first cut.
-Detailed descriptions of the cuts can be found in \citet{penton2021}, but in summary: \begin{enumerate} \item The first cut removes the sources that either have broad and/or noisy posterior distributions that give them large uncertainties consistent with zero lag; this removes 50 sources. \item The second cut is based on the disparity between measurements made using ICCF and \texttt{JAVELIN}.
-This is not a cut that is often made in the literature, however, simulations by \citet{penton2021} showed it to be important; it removes another 145 sources. \item The final pair of cuts splits the sample into bronze, silver, and gold.
-To make it into each sample both of the following criteria have to be passed to the appropriate level (as listed in \Cref{tab:source_stats}). \begin{enumerate} \item Do the median and peak of the distribution agree to within a certain number of days? \item Is there more than a certain percentage of the probability distribution in the primary peak? \end{enumerate} \end{enumerate} These latter criteria penalise sources that have significant likelihood outside the primary (highest) peak.\footnote{We identify the highest peak and integrate the probability distribution between the local minima on either side of the peak.} We show three examples of recoveries, one each for gold, silver, and bronze, in \Cref{fig:goldexample} to \Cref{fig:bronzeexample}.
+Detailed descriptions of the cuts can be found in \citet{penton2021}, but in summary: \begin{enumerate} \item {\rr {\bf Consistent with 0 at 3$\sigma$:}} The first cut removes the sources that either have broad and/or noisy posterior distributions that give them large uncertainties consistent with zero lag; this removes 50 sources {\rr (from 305 to 255)}. \item {\rr {\bf $|$JAV.$-$ICCF$| < $ 100 days:}} The second cut is based on the disparity between measurements made using ICCF and \texttt{JAVELIN}.
+This is not a cut that is often made in the literature, however, simulations by \citet{penton2021} showed it to be important; it removes another 145 sources {\rr (from 255 to 110)}. \item The final pair of cuts splits the sample into bronze, silver, and gold.
+To make it into each sample both of the following criteria have to be passed to the appropriate level (as listed in \Cref{tab:source_stats}). \begin{enumerate} \item {\rr {\bf median$-$peak ($<x$ days):}} Do the median and peak of the {\rr JAVELIN lag} distributions agree to within a certain number {\rr ($x$)} of days? \item {\rr {\bf \% in peak ($>y$\%):}} Is there more than a certain percentage {\rr ($y$\%)} of the probability distribution in the {\rr JAVELIN} primary peak? \end{enumerate} \end{enumerate} These latter criteria penalise sources that have significant likelihood outside the primary (highest) peak.\footnote{We identify the highest peak and integrate the probability distribution between the local minima on either side of the peak.} We show three examples of recoveries, one each for gold, silver, and bronze, in \Cref{fig:goldexample} to \Cref{fig:bronzeexample}.
 These cuts result in 6 gold-standard sources, 6 silver, and 17 bronze.
 The simulations in \citet{penton2021} show that gold, silver, and bronze all represent high-quality lags --- the mean offset from the true lag ranges from 13 days (gold) to 18 days (bronze) and the false detection percentage ranges from 12\% (gold) to 19\% (bronze).